linux4sam/buildroot-external-microchip/README.md

 the kernel and the device tree.
 The third partition contains the file system.
 This image can be written directly to the eMMC or an SD card.

+The `icicle_defconfig` generates an image with RAM-based filesystem, whereas the `icicle_rootfs_defconfig` generates an image containing a root filesystem.

+There are several ways to copy the image to the eMMC or an SD card:

+a) Copy the image to the eMMC or SD card using the standard Unix `dd` tool:

-If using an SD Card, you need at least 1GB.
-All the data on the SD card will be lost.
-Find the device node name for your card.
+Find the device node name for your card and then copy the image as shown below:
-To copy the image:

     cd output/images
     sudo dd if=sdcard.img of=/dev/sdX bs=1M

+b) Copy the image to the eMMC or SD card using `bmaptool` (recommended)

+This is a generic tool for creating a block map (bmap) for a file and copying files using this block map.
+Raw system image files can be flashed a lot faster with bmaptool than with traditional tools, like "dd".

+    cd output/images
+    sudo bmaptool copy sdcard.img /dev/sdX

+If using an SD Card, you need at least 8GB.
+All the data on the SD card will be lost.

 Another method, which is cross platform, to write the image is to use [USBImager][10] or [Etcher][5].